gofynd/fdk-client-python/documentation/application/CATALOG.md

 ### getFollowIds
-Fetches IDs of followed items.
+Get the IDs of followed products, brands and collections.